nim-lang/nimble/readme.markdown

 ### Compile with `nim` after changing the nimble directory

-The Nim compiler been preconfigured to look at the default nimble directory while compiling, so no extra step is required to use nimble managed packages in your code.
+The Nim compiler has been preconfigured to look at the default nimble directory while compiling, so no extra step is required to use nimble managed packages in your code.
-However, if you are using a custom `nimbleDir`, you need to specify `--nimblePath:PATH` option.
+However, if you are using a custom `nimbleDir`, you need to specify the `--nimblePath:PATH` option.
 For example, if your `nimble` directory is located at `/some/custom/path/nimble`, this should work: